Candlestick charts may look complicated or confusing to the uninitiated, but they are a simple-to-use power tool for traders.

 Here’s a look at how the trade turned out:

 Like all indicators, candlestick patterns aren’t always reliable and the resulting trades may not always turn out as you might expect.
-The indicators outlined here are just simple patterns with a high probability of either reversing or continuing.
+The indicators outlined here are just simple patterns with a high probability of either reversing or following continuation candlestick patterns.
 Keep these in your trader toolkit, but guard against the times when these patterns don’t work out by properly managing the risk in your positions.